 We launched this project with a generous bequest from a private individual who cared deeply about nature and the environment.

-We also raise money from our own events, independent screening licences and more generally from donations, which are incredibly important to us and hugely appreciated.
+We raise money from our own events, independent screening licences and more generally from donations, which are incredibly important to us and hugely appreciated.

 If you are able to help support us to continue our work, please click below to donate.
 Thank you so much!